BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 Often, there is more than one image to view.
 You can switch between images with the **image selector** right next to the status symbol.
 We will talk more about the different choices here in the following tutorials when this becomes more relevant.

 Currently, you should have the choice between :guilabel:`Energy density (J/m^2)` and :guilabel:`primary intensities`.
 The **energy density image** is the output of your current detector: it is an ideal energy integrator (called the *1:1 detector*) whose grey values directly correspond to the energy that each pixel collects, normalized to their area (hence the unit J/m²).
 Its exposure time is automatically set up in such a way that the energy density at the maximum intensity directly corresponds to 50000 J/m² (to get a nice 16 bit grey value range).
-If you'd like to know more, we will talk more about detector models in another tutorial.
+If you'd like to know more, we will learn about detector models in another tutorial.

 The **primary intensity** is more universal: it is the pure intensity absorbed by the detector (in J/s/m²) and is not converted into grey values of any kind.
 It is a purely physical value.
 When you move your mouse pointer over an image of primary intensities, you can read the intensity at each pixel.